phenidone/fith/README.md

 source code that can be included with an embedded compilation - a temporary hack so that I can compile fith binaries into microcontroller projects without needing to transmit/load code yet.

+## Saved-Binary Format

+(work in progress)

+When saved to file, binaries have the following structure:
+- uint32 magic=0x48544946;   ("FITH")
+- uint32 fileversion=1;
+- uint32 binversion=1;
+- uint32 ioversion=1;
+- uint32 segcount=3+;
+- struct segment[segcount]
+  - uint32 segtype
+  - uint32 seglength
+  - uint32 data[seglength-1]

+The following values of segtype are admissible:
+- 0x101: TEXT (compiled program)
+- 0x102: BSS (memory initial content)
+- 0x103: CONFIG (persistent but mutable data)
+- 0x104: ENTRY (program entry point)
+- 0x105: MAP (textual listing of symbols)
+- 0x110: CRC (CRC32-MPEG2 big-endian)
+- 0x111: signature (TBD)

+A saved binary must have exactly one segment of type TEXT, one segment of type BSS and one segment of type ENTRY, which contains the primary entry-point to the program.
+MAP segments contain a textual map of the program's symbols.

+CRC and Signature segments cover all file content (including the header) prior to the beginning of that segment.

 ## PLC Engine

 The PLC simulator (fithp) is a unix-based simulation of a trivial PLC with two GPIO ports (32 bits in, 32 bits out)